If you’re a Texas local, you probably know that most Texans treat posted speed limits…

 What to do after a slip and fall in the Workplace?

 After suffering a workplace fall, the first thing you should do is report the incident to a supervising authority-if your injuries allow you to do so.
 Secondly, if possible, gather information from anyone who may have witnessed the fall.
-Most importantly, seek immediate medical attention.
+Most importantly, seek immediate medical attention, more specifically from your health care provider.
 Prompt medical treatment will help you to understand the extent of your injuries.
-Then, contact a qualified workplace slip and fall attorney to guide on your next steps.
+Then, contact a qualified workplace slip and fall attorney to guide you on your next steps.